PhilliprBurwell/-Configuring-Linux-System-Administration-Troubleshooting-Toolkit-/README.md

 (Image)

 Step 1: Change into working directory.

-(Image)

 Step 2: Show the contents of the file "colors" within the "Desktop" directory.

-(Image)

 Step 3: Create the directories.

 Let's see how to copy, move, and rename files by going through a few examples.
 In the directory /home/user/Pictures, we'll take all the hidden files and move them into the directory /home/user/Documents/Hidden